-As a Canadian payroll professional, KPIs (key performance indicators) may not be the highest priority on your list.
-In fact, PwC Canada's Future of Payroll (2020) reported: “Only 44% of small organizations and 49% of mid-sized organizations track KPIs.
+As a payroll professional, KPIs may not be your highest priority.
+In fact, Pricewaterhouse Cooper’s (PwC) Canada Future of Payroll (2020) reported: “Only 44% of small organizations and 49% of mid-sized organizations track KPIs.
 However, in large organizations where payroll typically plays a more strategic role, 64% of organizations track KPIs.”

 KPIs are performance measurements used to track your organization’s processes and analyze costs.
-In payroll, KPIs show the accuracy of your process and help you to avoid any payroll inaccuracies that could impact company resources, affect employee satisfaction, or even lead to fines.
+In payroll, KPIs show the accuracy of your processes and help you to avoid payroll inaccuracies that could impact company resources, affect employee satisfaction, or even lead to fines.

 Accurate payroll processes not only provide an indicator of how well you perform but also act as a cost-benefit analysis for compensation-related costs.

-To get a clearer picture of what KPIs to measure for, you may want to start with what it costs to run payroll for your company.
+To get a clearer picture of what KPIs to measure, start with what it costs to run payroll for your company.
 Consider all the salaries of people in your organization who contribute to your payroll processes – the staff who complete timesheets for payroll input, payroll accounting, IT support, HCM software support, payroll admin and managers etc.

 To figure out what your payroll costs are as a percentage of revenue, divide your total payroll expenses by your total revenue.